 Celebrant: Blessed be God: Father, Son, and Holy Spirit.

-People : And blessed be His kingdom, now and forever.
-Amen.
+People : And blessed be his kingdom, now and for ever.

 The Collect of the Day